Cauliflower is ready to harvest 70 to 90 days after sowing seed.

-When to Harvest Cauliflower
+- How to Harvest and Store Cauliflower

 - Harvest cauliflower when heads are 6 to 8 inches (15-20 cm) in diameter but still compact and smooth.

-- The cauliflower head is a collection of flower buds; harvest the head while it is white and before yellow buds start to open.
-Cauliflower loses its flavor and texture when buds loosen.
+- The cauliflower head is a collection of flower buds; harvest the head while it is white and before the yellow buds start to open.
+Cauliflower loses its flavor and texture when the buds loosen.

 - When curds begin to loosen, separate, and open, harvest immediately.
 When curds fully loosen, the head is called “ricey” and is not good for eating.

 - When heads are 2 to 3 inches (5-7 cm) in diameter—about the size of an egg, lift the outer leaves up over the head and tie them together with a piece of twine; this will blanch the head—ensuring that it is white at harvest.
 When heads are blanched pure white they are ready for harvest.

 - From the time you tie the leaves and begin the blanching process, cauliflower heads (also called “curds” and “buttons”) will be ready for harvest in about 4 days if the weather is warm and about 10 days if the weather is cool.

 - Check heads daily to make sure they are smooth, tight, and hard.

 - Let the heads continue to grow as long as they stay compact; an ideal head will be 6 to 8 inches (15-20 cm) across.

 - Cut heads with a sharp knife leaving about 3 inches of stem to keep the florets intact.
 Keep enough wrapper leaves also intact to hold the head together.